d-sandborn/pyTRACE/README.md

 ## Setup

-Clone pyTRACE to your computer or download and extract a zipped file.
-Ensure Python, pip, and the dependencies listed in requirements.txt are installed, preferably in a virtual environment. pyTRACE can then be installed (as an editable install) by navigating to the base directory of pyTRACE and running the following command in a terminal emulator
+Clone TRACE to your computer or download and extract a zipped file.
+Ensure Python, pip, and the dependencies listed in requirements.txt are installed, preferably in a virtual environment. pyTRACE can then be installed (as an editable install) by navigating to the base directory of TRACE and running the following command in a terminal emulator
 ```
 python -m pip install -e .
 ```